 Satellite navigation systems

 We recommend that you don’t use your Sat Nav system to reach Embercombe.
-They’ve been found to be unreliable in the rural areas around Embercombe and visitors often arrive at the wrong address.
+Google Maps has the correct address postcode EX6 7QQ but it can be difficult to get phone signal in the area and other sat nav systems often lead users to the wrong address.

 Due to the muddy nature of our site, in each of our meeting spaces we ask people to remove their shoes, so if you suffer from circulatory problems or cold feet, we advise you bring warm socks or slippers!